 The United States is a big country, and it’s filled with even bigger opportunities for adventure.
 With so many places to explore, Listed are some of the most popular US trip ideas.

 Florida is a beautiful place to visit, and you can visit for a quick weekend getaway or longer.

-Orlando is the city most people are familiar with when they think of Florida because of all the theme parks, but there are many other great places that don’t require waiting in long lines and walking across hot asphalt.
+Orlando is popular for several theme parks there which can be enjoyed solo, with friends or family, but there are many other great places that don’t require waiting in long lines and walking across hot asphalt.

 Fort Lauderdale has some amazing beaches as well as some trendy shopping districts.
 Fort Lauderdale also has plenty of museums to explore if you want to learn more about history and culture.

 Key West has its own unique vibe, which will have you feeling like you’re on vacation even when it’s not summertime!
-This is where I recommend going if you’re looking for something quick but fun; it’s only an hour’s flight from Miami, so it’s easy enough for an overnighter before heading back home again!
+This is where I recommend going if you’re looking for something quick but fun; the flight is only a couple of hours from Atlanta, so it’s short enough for a mini break before heading back home again!

-The best part about visiting Florida during winter months?
+What to know the best part about visiting Florida during the winter months?
 The weather!
-It rarely gets cold enough here for snowfall, so don’t worry about having to bundle up too much—just bring an extra pair of sunglasses in case there happens to be any foggy mornings when planning what activities will take place outdoors (ahem).
+It rarely gets cold enough here for snowfall, so don’t worry about having to bundle up too much—just bring an extra sweater in case of the cool morning air.

 There are so many other places to visit in Florida, so don’t limit yourself to the one mentioned.
 Do some research and see what piques your interest.

 Hawaii is a beautiful place to visit and there is so much to do.
 You can go snorkeling, hiking, swimming in the ocean, and many other things that will make your trip amazing.
 If you have time, I recommend spending more than just a weekend here, but if time doesn’t allow, here is what you can do for 3 days.